Meet the Team

 Roxanne received her Master’s in Public Health with a concentration in health policy and management from the CUNY Graduate School of Public Health.

 Prior to joining Mount Sinai, he served on the faculties of Brigham and Women's Hospital Division of Global Health Equity, Boston Children's Hospital Complex Care Service, and Harvard Medical School's Department of Global Health and Social Medicine.
 Duncan graduated from Harvard College, received his MD/PhD from Yale University, and completed the Harvard Combined Internal Medicine-Pediatrics Program and the Brigham and Women's Global Health Equity Residence Program.
-Duncan's work as a physician researcher and epidemiologist has generated over 50 peer-reviewed articles.
-He is a recipient of the NIH's High Risk, High Reward Early Independence Award, an NIH R34 award, a Canada Grand Challenges Stars in Global Health Award, a Canada Grand Challenges Transition to Scale Award, a USAID PEER award, and a World Economic Forum and Schwab Foundation Social Entrepreneur of the Year Award.
+Duncan's work as a physician researcher and epidemiologist has generated over 60 peer-reviewed articles.
+He is a recipient of the NIH's High Risk, High Reward Early Independence DP5 Award, an NIH R34 award, a Canada Grand Challenges Stars in Global Health Award, a Canada Grand Challenges Transition to Scale Award, a USAID PEER award, and a World Economic Forum and Schwab Foundation Social Entrepreneur of the Year Award.

-He and his partner Dr. Sheela Maru, also on faculty at the Arnhold Institute, live in Jackson Heights with their sons Anand and Umed and parents Hansraj and Usha.
-He was a distance runner and triathlete growing up, and continues to run and bike wherever he can.
+He and his partner Dr. Sheela Maru, also on faculty at the Department of Global Health and Elmhurst Hospital Center, live in Jackson Heights with their sons Anand and Umed and parents Hansraj and Usha.
+He was a distance runner and triathlete growing up, and continues to swim, bike and run wherever he can.